mobify/workshop--adaptivejs-site-1x/README.md

     grunt preview
     ```

-2. Work through Work through the third section, [Preview the Adaptive.js Site](https://cloud.mobify.com/docs/adaptivejs/getting-started/new-project/#/start-adaptivejs-server), of the Getting Started (New Project) guide.
+2. Work through the third section, [Preview the Adaptive.js Site](https://cloud.mobify.com/docs/adaptivejs/getting-started/new-project/#/start-adaptivejs-server), of the Getting Started (New Project) guide.

     As you change the category template and view files, refresh the preview page in the browser to see the changes.